ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 4. Select which animation you want to run when there is a notification
 5. Press on "Select which apps trigger notifications" and tick on all the apps you want the app to use leds when a notification come in.
 6. Optionaly you can select notification timeout see [Notification Timeout](#notification-timeout)
+7. You can select different animations or colours for each app see [Per App Custom Animations and Colours](#per-app-custom-animations-and-colours)

 ### Second led
 With the release of version 5 you can also enable the use of the second led that's normally ment to be used with a custom case.